rapiz1/ss-pcap-visual/README.md

 It draws the traffic in a certain period as a bar chart, as well as points on the map.
 The map component uses the data of PRC but it should be possible to use others.
 The format is mostly `geojson`, I guess.

 *Disclaimer: The map data of PRC is just dumped from the wild and random Internet.
 Including the data(as well as borders, regions in it) is mainly for the convenience and does not represent my opinions or positions.*

-## How To Run

-1. Build and run `pcap2ws`, which is the backend that pipe pcap data to websocket.
-2. Run `yarn && yarn dev` in `pcap-visual`, which is the web front-end that visualize the data.

 ## Maintenance Status